ViralTexts/gtr-clusters/clusters/18480701-SciAm-MedicalUsesOfSalt.md

 <table style="width: 100%;"><tr><td style="width: 50%">

+ never cause toregret that
+morning which they epent together by the
+‘‘sad sea-waves.’’

+————E———

 Use or Satt.—In many cases of disor-
 dered stomach, a teaspooful of galt is a cer-